asn1814/asn1814/README.md

-GitHub account for Andrew Nakamoto
+GitHub account for Andrew Nakamoto.
+Computer Science Major at the University of Washington.